 The Health Benefits of Multi-Day and Intermittent Fasting Part 2

+What are the benefits of fasting?
 This article is the second of a two-part article that focuses on the benefits of fasting.
 You can read part 1 here.

 Type 2 diabetes occurs as a result of high blood sugar.
 When blood sugar levels are too high for too long, the body produces excess insulin, which causes insulin resistance.
 Insulin resistance means that the body stops responding to insulin as a result of prolonged exposure to excess insulin.